Dallas Nikal points out across rushing water, guiding the attention of a young adult standing next to him.

 • Emergency Management BC (EMBC) is now Emergency Management and Climate Change Readiness (EMCR)

-2. Action 4.13 is now led by the Ministry of Mental Health and Addictions.
+2. Action 2.14 is now being led by the Ministry of Mining and Critical Minerals (formerly Energy, Mines, and Low Carbon Innovation).

-3. Action 3.03, led by the Ministry of Education and Child Care, is now supported by the Ministry of Post-Secondary Education and Future-Skills.
+4. Action 3.03, led by the Ministry of Education and Child Care, is now supported by the Ministry of Post-Secondary Education and Future Skills.